-Primitive camping area offers non-electric sites from May 15-Oct 15 at no charge.
-Call (419) 285-0311 for availability.
-Each sites offers fire ring and picnic table.
-There is no latrines, no electric, and no potable water.
+Primitive camp sites can be reserved from May 15-Oct 15 at no charge by calling (419) 285-0311.
+Each sites offers a fire ring and picnic table.
+There is a vault latrine in the area but no electric service and no potable water.
 Showers and water are available in the harbormaster building.
 Vehicles must remain in designated paved parking spaces.

 Middle Bass Marina is equipped with a total of 184 slips of which 150 are electric, 34 non-electric, and 10 are personal watercraft docks:

 - Showers and flush toilets